 Many of our students have had difficulty in a traditional school environment.
 At Asheville Academy, small class sizes led by professional teachers allow every student to get the attention and help they require for success.
 Therapy sessions help students learn teamwork and help each other become the best version of themselves possible.
 While the classes at Asheville Academy match the local curriculum, there are numerous electives such as theater and art classes that allow students to explore new passions and discover interests.
 When possible, experiential learning is used to reinforce the lessons and the connection between the lessons and reality.

-Vermont girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Vermont girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including Vermont.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including Vermont.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Vermont girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Vermont girls struggling with issues similar to those below:

 – Attachment Issues

 – Social Struggles

 Resources for Vermont Families Seeking Help